 The Committee is authorized to grant restricted stock and restricted stock units.
 Restricted stock is a grant of Shares that are subject to such risks of forfeiture and other restrictions as the Committee may impose, including time or performance restrictions or both.
-A participant granted restricted stock generally has all of the rights of a shareholder of us (including voting and dividend rights), unless otherwise determined by the Committee.
+A participant granted restricted stock generally has all of the rights of a stockholder of us (including voting and dividend rights), unless otherwise determined by the Committee.
 An Award of restricted stock units confers upon a participant the right to receive Shares or cash equal to the fair market value of the specified number of Shares covered by the restricted stock units at the end of a specified deferral period, subject to such risks of forfeiture and other restrictions as the Committee may impose.
-Prior to settlement, an Award of restricted stock units carries no voting or dividend rights or other rights associated with Share ownership, although dividend equivalents may be granted, as discussed below.
+Prior to settlement, an Award of restricted stock units carries no voting or dividend rights until any applicable vesting or performance conditions are met or other rights associated with Share ownership, although dividend equivalents may be granted, as discussed below.